DigMine virus removal guide

 |Damage||Stolen banking information, passwords, identity theft, victim's computer added to a botnet.|

-There are many other cryptocurrency miners that cyber criminals spread with a purpose to use resources of computers of unsuspecting people.
-Typically, cyber criminals trick people into installing them by using various deceptive methods.
-To prevent data loss caused by overheat of hardware, higher electricity bills, poor computer's performance and other problems we recommend to uninstall such miners as soon as possible.
-Here are examples of other programs of this type: NRSMiner, Cortana.exe and COINMINER.
+Many other cryptocurrency miners are used by cyber criminals to exploit the resources of computers owned by unsuspecting people.
+Typically, cyber criminals trick people into installing them using deceptive methods.
+To prevent data loss caused by overheated hardware, higher electricity bills, poor computer performance, and other problems, uninstall all crypto-miners immediately.
+Some examples of other programs of this type include NRSMiner, Cortana.exe, and COINMINER.

-Cyber criminals spread Digmine through Facebook's direct messages.
-Typically, potential victims receive some archive file that contains an executable file.
-These archive files are given names that suggest that a file contains some video.
-For example, they can be named "video_96747", "video_71791" and so on.
-The main purpose is to trick people into extracting their contents and executing an executable file (.exe).
-People who do that allow for Digminer to install a cryptocurrency miner and a Chrome extension that uses victim's Facebook Messenger to spread Digminer further.
-In other words, victims become distributors of Digminer.
-However, this extension works only if a Facebook user has its credentials saved in Chrome, if he gets logged into Facebook automatically.
+Cyber criminals proliferate DigMine through Facebook direct messages.
+Typically, potential victims receive an archive that contains an executable file.
+These archive files are given names that suggest that the file contains a video.
+For example, they might be named "video_96747", "video_71791", and so on.
+The main purpose is to trick people into extracting the file contents and running an executable file (.exe).
+This then allows DigMiner to install a cryptocurrency miner and Chrome extension that uses the victim's Facebook Messenger to proliferate DigMiner further.
+Therefore, victims inadvertently become distributors of DigMiner.
+Note, however, that this extension works only if the Facebook user has credentials saved in Chrome and is logged into Facebook automatically.

 How to avoid installation of malware?

-Do not download files or programs from untrustworthy sources such as Peer-to-Peer networks, unofficial websites, third party downloaders and other similar sources.
+Do not download files or programs from untrustworthy sources such as Peer-to-Peer networks, unofficial websites, third party downloaders, and other similar sources.
 They should be downloaded from official pages and using direct links.
 Furthermore, do not open attachments or web links that are presented in irrelevant emails.
-Typically, these emails are sent from suspicious, unknown addresses and are presented as legitimate, official letters.
-Besides, do not download and open questionable files sent via various messengers.
-Update installed software with tools or functions that are provided by official software developers, third party tools often download and install malware.
-Same applies to unofficial activation tools that are also known as 'cracking' tools.
-They supposed to allow their users to bypass paid activation, however, they often cause computer infections instead.
-We also recommend to have a reliable anti-virus or anti-spyware suite installed, tools of this type effectively eliminate detected threats.
+Typically, these are sent from suspicious, unknown addresses and are presented as legitimate, official messages.
+Furthermore, do not download or open dubious files sent via various messengers.
+Update installed software with tools or functions provided by official software developers, since third party tools often download and install malware.
+The same applies to unofficial activation tools, also known as 'cracking' tools.
+They supposedly allow users to bypass paid software activation, however, they often cause computer infections.
+Have a reputable anti-virus or anti-spyware suite installed.
+These tools can effectively eliminate any detected threats.
 If you believe that your computer is already infected, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.

-Examples of malicious attachments that are used to distribute Digmine:
+Examples of malicious attachments used to distribute DigMine:

 - STEP 2.
 Check if your computer is clean.